-With Crayola® Erasable Colored Pencils, write a list of things that you can do to help your family, neighborhood, or people around the world.
-For example, you could carry in groceries or organize a trash pick-up drive.
+With Crayola® Erasable Colored Pencils, students write a list of things that they can do to help their family, neighborhood, or people around the world.
+For example, carry in groceries or organize a trash pick-up drive.
 A cozy quilt is a symbol for love and help.
-Using a straight edge, draw a large rectangle on a file folder.
+Using a straight edge, students draw a large rectangle on a file folder.
 Cut out the quilt with Crayola Scissors.

 Inside the rectangle, outline quilt pieces: squares, triangles, or other imaginative designs.
-Fill in outlines with Crayola Color Switchers™ Markers.
-Watch colors emerge into a beautiful design!
+Fill in outlines with Crayola Washable Markers.

 Cut out around three edges of each quilt patch with scissors.
 Fold up tabs.
-Place your quilt on brightly colored paper.
+Place the quilt on construction paper.
 Trace tab openings on the paper.
 Remove quilt top.
 Write one good deed inside each space.

 Display the 7 principles of Kwanzaa in a one-of-a-kind accordion window book.